SiENcE/luis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License with additional terms - see the [LICENSE](LICENSE) file for details.
+**Important:** Use of this software for training AI or machine learning models is strictly prohibited.
+See the LICENSE file for details.

 ## Contributing